jamesplease/fi-calc-guide/src/how-it-works/historical-data-source.md

 more, refer to the
 [Computed Historical Data guide](/how-it-works/computed-historical-data/).

+### Cash

+FI Calc does not use historical data for cash.
+At the moment, your cash investments are assumed to have 0% growth.

+> In the future FI Calc will support fixed growth of cash.

 ### CPI

 Shiller's Consumer Price Index (which is used to calculate inflation in FI Calc)